Passing the MCAT is the main step you need to take to get into a great medical school.

-But in truth, there is no perfect answer as it all depends on your particular circumstances.
+But there is no perfect answer, as it all depends on your particular circumstances.
 There are a few important factors you need to think about when considering your timing.

 Below you’ll find answers to the most frequently asked timing-related from pre-med students.
 Hopefully, they will clear your mind and allow you to take the best decision possible.

 When To Take The MCAT: The three best timing possibilities

 #1: If you want to attend medical school straight after graduation, take the MCAT by early May of your junior year so you’re able to submit your med-school application in June.

 #2: If you want to attend medical school with one year of a break in between (gap year), take the MCAT by early May of your senior year, so you get your score in time and submit your application in June.